Who we are

 At the Roundtable on Sustainable Palm Oil (RSPO), we are working to transform the palm oil industry to make it sustainable.

-We are a global, not-for-profit organisation with voluntary members.
+We are a global, non-profit organisation with voluntary members.
 We are focused on bringing together stakeholders from across the palm oil supply chain to develop and implement global standards for sustainable palm oil.

 Driving change through consensus